Bullroarer: Polynesia

 Native Hawaiians have oeoe of two sizes: a large one made of coconut shell producing a deep thrum, and a smaller one made of the kamani nut producing a high shrill.

 The pūrerehua is a traditional Māori bullroarer made from wood, stone or bone and attached to a long string supposed to imitate the sound of a moth, hence its name.
 The instruments were traditionally used for healing or making rain.

 Native North American

 Almost all the native tribes in North America used bullroarers in religious and healing ceremonies and as toys.
 There are many styles.

-North Alaskan Inupiat bullroarers are known as imigluktaaq or imigluktaun and described as toy noise maker of bone or wood and braided sinew (wolf-scare).
+North Alaskan Iñupiat bullroarers are known as imigluktaaq or imigluktaun and described as toy noise maker of bone or wood and braided sinew (wolf-scare).

-Banks Island Eskimos were still using Bullroarers in 1963, when a 59 year old woman named Susie scared off four polar bears armed only with three seal hooks acting as such accompanied by vocals.
-Aleut, Eskimo and Inuit used bullroarers occasionally as a children's toy or musical instruments, but preferred drums and rattles.
+Banks Island Inuvialuit were still using Bullroarers in 1963, when a 59 year old woman named Susie scared off four polar bears armed only with three seal hooks acting as such accompanied by vocals.
+Aleut, Iñupiat, and Inuit used bullroarers occasionally as a children's toy or musical instruments, but preferred drums and rattles.